Electronics will eventually fail. Learn how to protect yourself.

 What you’re seeing is the capacitor charging up.
 A charged capacitor has fairly high resistance to DC, but an uncharged cap is pretty close to a short.

 Now think about what happens when you turn on a piece of equipment.
 The electricity whizzes through the power transformer, passes through the diodes, and hits—a dead short to ground, or at least a very low resistance, in the form of an uncharged power supply capacitor.
 A low resistance conducts a lot of current, and so the power supply draws a lot of juice from the wall in those few seconds before the capacitors in the power supply are charged.
-(When you turn on a power amp, you’ll often see the room lights dim for a moment.)
+(When you turn on a power amp, you’ll sometimes see the room lights dim for a moment.)

 These high currents aren’t good for the gear; they place maximum stress on the transformer and the diodes, not to mention the capacitors themselves.
 Less obviously, they can cause wild swings in the voltage downstream, possibly blowing other components during that instant of stress.